KRFOSS/kali-docs/usb/usb-standalone-encrypted/index.md

 - Also note that it is the passphrase of the `/boot` partition that it sufficies to attack, and that is only luks1.
 - Encryption of the `/boot` partition substantially reduces the attack surface to an *evil maid attack*.
 Without encryption of `/boot`, an attacker who gets hold of your USB drive, can tamper with the kernel image and with the initial RAM disk stored on that `/boot` partition.
 This is no longer possible.
 - It might still be possible to replace the `grub2` boot loader by an alternative program that first asks for your passphrase, then has enough rights to access the network (on whatever machine you might be trying to boot from your USB drive) in order to exfiltrate your passphrase to the attacker, and which eventually uses your passphrase to boot your very Kali installation.
 You would not notice that this has happened.
 - There is still another potential software based *evil maid attack* left.
 The maid who finds your USB drive in your hotel room might first extract a bitwise copy of its content.
 She might then try to boot from it and notice the exact form of the prompt for the passphrase.
 She might then overwrite your USB drive with another boot loader that prompts for your passphrase in exactly the same fashion and immediately afterwards does what *she* wants.
 So if you plug in your USB drive the next time and boot from it, you will give away your passphrase to her boot loader.
 If she can then somehow exfiltrate your passphrase (by WLAN?), she not only has a bitwise copy of your drive, but also your passphrase.
-But you will immediately notice that this has happened as she is unlikely to be able to mimick your exact Kali installation.
+But you will immediately notice that this has happened as she is unlikely to be able to mimic your exact Kali installation.
 - You still need to trust the hardware on which you are running your USB drive.

 ## Acknowledgements